+Custom: This would allow you to use the movement setting to define the directional vector.
 Movement specifies the direction and length of the extrusion relative to the orientation of the Extrude Object itself.
 This is why it’s a good idea to make sure any spline you wish to extrude is oriented to one of the three main planes (XY, XZ, or ZY).

 Once you have it extruded the way you like, you can control rotation of the newly formed object from the Coordinates tab of the Extrude Object.

 The three movement boxes correspond to the XYZ directions relative to the Extrude object, regardless of how the spline is oriented.

 Here you can define the length of the extrude.

 Subdivision controls the number of loops created along the extrusion edge.
 This is useful if you intend to perform any kind of deformation on the geometry.